Regular models of ramified unitary Shimura varieties at maximal parahoric level: Moduli problems

 \end{proposition} \begin{proof} For each $i\in [k]$, we have a sheaf of module $(\Pi+\pi)(\CF_i)$ over $M^{\nspl}_{[k]}$.
-By \ref{item:SP5}, we have $(\Pi+\pi)(\CF_i)\subset \CF_i^0$.
-We claim that a point $z\in M^{\loc}_{[k]}\setminus \{*\}$ corresponds to a $k(z)$-subspace of $\Lambda_i\otimes_{O_{F_0}}k(z)$ such that $(\Pi+\pi)(\CF_i)\neq (0)$: \begin{enumerate} \item If $z$ maps to the generic fiber, the subspace $(\Pi+\pi)(\CF_i)$ is locally free of rank $1$ by the Kottwitz condition. \item If $z$ maps to the special fiber, the claim follows from the definition of the worst point. \end{enumerate} The remaining proof is the same as that of \cite[Proposition 4.3]{Kramer2003}. \end{proof} \begin{definition} We define the \emph{naive exceptional divisor} as $\NExc:=\tau^{-1}(*)\subset M^{\nspl}_{[k]}$, and the \emph{exceptional divisor} as the scheme-theoretic intersection $\Exc:=\tau^{-1}(*)\cap M^{\spl}_{[k]}$. \end{definition} \begin{remark} When $k$ is $\pi$-modular, as the canonical local model does not contain the worst point, Proposition \ref{prop:geometric:worst} implies that the splitting model is isomorphic to the local model, and the exceptional divisors are empty. \end{remark}
+By \ref{item:SP5}, we have $(\Pi+\pi)(\CF_i)\subseteq \CF_i^0$.
+We claim that a point $z\in M^{\loc}_{[k]}\setminus \{*\}$ corresponds to a $k(z)$-subspace of $\Lambda_i\otimes_{O_{F_0}}k(z)$ such that $(\Pi+\pi)(\CF_i)\neq (0)$: \begin{altenumerate} \item If $z$ lies in the generic fiber, the subspace $(\Pi+\pi)(\CF_i)$ is locally free of rank $1$ by the Kottwitz condition. \item If $z$ lies in the special fiber, the claim follows from the definition of the worst point. \end{altenumerate} The remaining proof is the same as that of \cite[Proposition 4.3]{Kramer2003}. \end{proof} \begin{definition} We define the \emph{naive exceptional divisor} as $\NExc:=\tau^{-1}(*)\subset M^{\nspl}_{[k]}$, and the \emph{exceptional divisor} as the scheme-theoretic intersection $\Exc:=\tau^{-1}(*)\cap M^{\spl}_{[k]}$. \end{definition} \begin{remark} When $k$ is $\pi$-modular, as the canonical local model does not contain the worst point, the same argument as in Proposition \ref{prop:geometric:worst} implies that the splitting model is isomorphic to the local model, and the exceptional divisors are empty. \end{remark}